Grandwood Park, Illinois: Geography

 The community is in north-central Lake County, in the northwestern part of Warren Township.
 It is bordered to the north by the village of Old Mill Creek, to the west by Lindenhurst, and to the south and east by Gurnee.
 U.S. Route 45 runs along the west side of the CDP, leading south 9 mi to Mundelein and north 12 mi to Bristol, Wisconsin.
 Illinois Route 132 forms the southern boundary of the CDP; it leads east 4 mi to Gurnee and northwest 3 mi to Lindenhurst.
 Exit 8 on Interstate 94 is 2 mi east of Grandwood Park on Route 132, 44 mi north of downtown Chicago.

 According to the U.S. Census Bureau, the Grandwood Park CDP has a total area of 4.2 sqkm, of which 0.05 sqkm, or 1.22%, are water.
 Grandwood Lake is a small impoundment on Mill Creek in the center of the community.

+Environment

+Marine Life

+As it is fed by Mill Creek, the shallow waters of Grandwood Lake harbor a variety of different freshwater fish.
+This includes an abundancy of many types of panfish such as Bluegill, Pumpkinseed, Redear Sunfish, Warmouth, and Yellow Perch.
+Sport fish such as Largemouth Bass and the occasional Northern Pike.
+In addition to some ray-finned fish such as Yellow Bullhead and Grass Carp.

+Although it is not officially stated, it is suggested that Smallmouth Bass, Rock Bass, Common Chub, as well as Black Crappie and White Crappie can be found in the lake.
+No Walleye or Muskellunge have been reported.

+Bird Life

+The small marsh-like environment surrounding Grandwood Lake is home to variety of song and water birds.
+The trees along the edge of the lake are often frequented by the American Robin, the House Sparrow, and a large number of woodpecker species such as the Downy woodpecker.
+The Red-Winged Blackbird can also be seen perching in patches of bulrush at the lake's edge.

+During the mating season some large water birds can be seen feeding from the lake.
+Which can include but is not limited to the Snowy Egret, the Great Blue Heron, and the Green Heron.

+Canada Geese can be found in Grandwood Park and surrounding areas year round.